 There are many ways to obtain a Green Card.
 If you want to know more, please contact an immigration attorney for a consultation.

-Green Cards remains valid indefinitely but must be renewed once every ten years, with some exceptions.
+Green Cards remain valid indefinitely but must be renewed once every ten years, with some exceptions.

-In some circumstances.
+You can, in some circumstances, apply for a Green Card without having an immigrant visa..
 For example, there are “humanitarian” Green Cards that are awarded to refugees, asylees, victims of human trafficking, and other victims of violent crime.
 In addition, there is a “diversity lottery” which randomly awards up to 50,000 people per year with Green Cards.

 You can potentially become a U.S. citizen if you have a child who is already a U.S. citizen, but it is a long process.
 Your child with U.S. citizenship must be at least 21 before they can petition on your behalf.

 If you are a lawful permanent resident (in other words, if you have a Green Card), you can remain in the United States indefinitely even though you are not a citizen.
 You may work in any profession you are qualified for, and you receive the full protection of U.S. law.

 You can be deported as a lawful permanent resident, if you commit a “crime of moral turpitude.”
 This is defined as a crime that is “done recklessly or with evil intent, and which shocks the public conscience as inherently base, vile, or depraved, contrary to the rules of morality and the duties owed between people or to society in general.”